 Default Settings (All Years)

 The default settings for all model years in the dGen model is to use MMS curves defined by Navigant (Paidipati et al. 2008) for host-owned systems and a MMS curve defined by Sigrin and Drury (2014) for leased systems.
-We have selected the Navigant host-ownership MMS curves for consistency with other NREL DER modeling studies (SunShot Vision study).
+We have selected the Navigant host-ownership MMS curves for consistency with other NREL DER modeling studies (DOE 2012).
 In addition, compared to other MMS curves, the Navigant curves tend to provide a moderate, midline estimate of the relationship between payback period and MMS (see figure below).
 Due to the relatively recent emergence of the third-party-ownership model, the MMS curve for leased systems defined by Sigrin and Drury (2014) represents the only currently available option.

 Both of the default MMS curves were derived based on data for the distributed solar market, which is significantly more mature than the distributed wind market and, thus, has greater data availability on historical adoption patterns.
 Given the similarity in technologies and infeasibility of deriving statistically sound MMS specific to the wind industry, NREL believes it is justified to use these MMS curves.